 FAQ

-Can't find the question you're looking for?
+Can't find the answers you're looking for?
 We've shared some of our most frequently asked questions to help you out!

 Flat Markers

 A flat memorial is the most common type of memorial.
-They are also referred to as markers, flats, headstones, footstones or grass markers as they are installed flat into the ground.
-They are most commonly about 3-4 inches thick and can have a wide range of width and length.
+They are also referred to as markers, flats, headstones, footstones or grass markers, as they are installed flat into the ground.
+They are most commonly about 3-4 inches thick and can have a wide range of widths and lengths.

 Are flat markers cost-effective?